 Sea Turtle Getaways has adopted the Loggerhead Sea Turtle as a symbol of our unique environment and will be making a donation to the South Carolina Aquarium's "Sea Turtle Rescue Program".
 The Sea Turtle Rescue Program successfully treats and releases injured and ill Sea Turtles found along the East Coast all the way from Maine to Georgia.
 Tours of the Sea Turtle Hospital can be arranged by contacting the South Carolina Aquarium.

-In place of the traditional "booking fee" Sea Turtles Getaways will be asking for a $5.00 donation from each reservation in an effort to save these majestic creatures.
-Since 2004, your contributions have added up to more than $5,000.00 annually in support of this program.
+In place of the traditional "booking fee" Sea Turtles Getaways will be charging a $10.00 donation from each reservation in an effort to save these majestic creatures.
+Since 2004, your contributions have added up to more than $100,000.00 in support of this program.
 Thank You!